 As any furniture restorer can attest, veneers or furniture glued with animal glue can be disassembled quite easily with alcohol or steam/hot water and mechanical assistance, but even tepid water alone takes a considerable time to soften the glue to the point that the bond is compromised.

 Although animal glue was known to the ancients, virtually every piece of furniture made since the mid 1600s was stuck together with animal glue and thousands of antiques dealers and their customers around the globe are quite happy with the results thank you very much!

 Humid weather will not cause a room full of antique furniture to suddenly (or slowly for that matter) slump into a pile on the floor.
 Even roughly constructed nineteenth-century ‘country pine’ furniture survived the hot caustic stripping tanks of the 1970s intact (all right, a few drawers might not have survived the nightmare solution, but it was never fine cabinetwork to begin with).

-I began a simple experiment in April, 2012: I took a 24″ x 14″ (610mm x 355mm) piece of 5/64″ (2mm) thick mahogany veneer and glued it onto a 3/4″ (19mm) thick pine board (actually two boards rubbed together).
+I began a simple experiment in April, 2012: I took a 24″ x 14″ (610mm x 355mm) piece of 5/64″ (2mm) thick mahogany veneer and glued it onto a 3/4″ (19mm) thick pine board (actually two boards rubbed together – with animal glue).
 I applied unadulterated animal glue to one half of the veneer/board and PVA to the other and then hammered the animal glue side and cramped the PVA side.

 The un-sealed veneered board has been lying outdoors on top of a stack of timber for twelve months, during which time it has been baked in 42° C (108° F) sunlight, drenched with rain and crapped on – not by me I might add!